top of page

 Deductions

 Transportation, Compression, Gathering and Processing Unless you specifically negotiated otherwise, your royalty payment will be reduced as a result of costs incurred by the operator in marketing your production.
-Basically, these are necessary expenses associated with taking the production from the well, cleaning it up so it can be sold and then transporting it to the buyer.
+These are necessary expenses associated with taking the production from the well, cleaning it up so it can be sold, and then transporting it to the buyer.
 The legend at the end of the statement will be helpful.

 Taxes